 The board should meet sufficiently regularly to discharge its duties effectively.
-The management should provide timely information to the board so as to enable it to discharge its responsibilities effectively.
+The board should be supplied by the management in a timely manner with information in a form and of a quality to enable it to discharge its responsibilities effectively.